 The account doubtlessly contains a generally correct description of a real drum.
 The layout, the positions of the symbols and their interpretations are all largely consistent with other drums and other early interpretations.
 Unfortunately, there are still several points where the veracity of the text and the drawings is doubtful.

-The first doubt regards the additional details on drawing ‘B’ not present in ‘A’; especially in the groups numbered 17 and 22.
-Here ‘A’ only has short strokes underneath the curved lines, whereas ‘B’ has several distinct symbols corresponding to the textual description.
+The first doubt regards the additional details on the B drawings not present in A₂; especially in the groups numbered 17 and 22.
+Here A₂ only has short strokes underneath the curved lines, whereas B has several distinct symbols corresponding to the textual description.
 As mentioned above, it is possible that this is due to either a renewed inspection of the drum which the text claims von Westen brought when visiting Nærøy, or the drawing made of it when Jon Lassen gave von Westen his interpretation of the drum, which is referred to in the diary fragment.
-However, in every single other regard, ‘B’ seems to be a “prettified” version of ‘A’, retaining both intended and accidental features of ‘A’, only regularising them in a way that is inconsistent with actual surviving drums.
-This leads to the suspicion that the additional details are added to the drawing in order to correspond to the account.
+However, the general dishonesty the author displays do raise the suspicion that the additional details are added to the drawing in order to better correspond to the account.

-The second regards ‘A’ itself.
+The second regards A₂ itself.
 Unlike on any surviving drum, the holy day men 10–12 are drawn with wings, and the text refers to this detail.
-As ‘A’ was drawn at a point where the drum was confiscated, it might not have been intended as an accurate representation of it, but merely as a key connecting the textual description in Sjur’s testimony to the symbols on the drum.
+As A₂ was drawn at a point where the drum was confiscated, it might not have been intended as an accurate representation of it, but merely as a key connecting the textual description in Sjur’s testimony to the symbols on the drum.
 Contemporary drawings have a strong tendency to represent symbols not as they appeared on the drum, but as more naïve drawings of what they were meant to represent.
 Hence, it is not out of the question that von Westen drew the figures with wings based on them being described as some kind of angels, whereas they in reality were more abstract on the drum itself.
-Randulf, who as mentioned above seems who have been working from the drawing and not the drum itself, and who was no stranger to inventing details out of whole cloth, may easily have added the justification for the wings based on nothing more than the drawing.
+Randulf, who was no stranger to inventing details out of whole cloth, may easily have added the justification for the wings in the text based on nothing more than the drawing.

 Something similar seems to be the case with the immediately preceding entry, that of the dividing line between the upper heavenly realm and the lower earthly one.
 Like all other structural parts, this is drawn as a double stroke.
 The comment that the space between these two strokes placed above the Sun represents the air is unlikely to be correct or provided by the informants, and looks much more like the vapid speculation of an armchair researcher.